rfo909/RForth/README.md

 Memory model
 ------------
 The current memory model is fairly simple.
-The ACode.txt contains a tag PROTECT, which is meant to protect data below that from write.
+The ACode.txt contains a tag PR115200OTECT, which is meant to protect data below that from write.
 I copy and paste the output from the Assembler script into the Firmware.h file.